TUD-RST/pyblocksim/README.md

 ## Documentation

 Currently no handwritten documentation exists.
-The examples should be self-explainatory and cover the whole functionality.
+The examples should be self-explanatory and cover the whole functionality.
 Tanking a glance at the source code should reveal the internals (at least if the meaning of the terminology can be guessed).
 In the case of questions asking for support is encouraged.